-Innalik School Art Project Exchange
+Innalik School- Art Project Exchange

 For this collaboration, Julee asked that the students at Innalik School provide her with a personal story about who they are.
-She wanted them to share their thoughts, feelings and experiences living as Inuit youth in Canada.
-Julee’s students then created abstract drawings/paintings that visually capture the essence of the stories written by Innalik students.
+She wanted them to share their thoughts, feelings and experiences living as an Inuit youth in Canada.
+Julee’s students then created abstract drawings/paintings that visually captures the essence of the stories written by Innalik students.
 The resulting artwork not only depicted their lives but provided a great opportunity to bridge the gap between northern and southern communities.

 The participating Innalik students shared that felt very appreciative that their experiences were being heard by people who perhaps never really knew much about Inuit youth’s struggles and triumphs.
 This project successfully connected youths from very different horizons and allowed for personal and unique Inuit stories to be shared with a broader Canadian audience.